-Canadian group that fights euthanasia and assisted suicide; promotes "compassionate care community services" as alternatives; sponsors occasional international meetings
+Canadian group that fights euthanasia and assisted suicide; promotes "compassionate care community services" as alternatives; also follows closely euthanasia efforts in the USA.

 Hospice Patients Alliance

-Supports original goals of hospice movement; exposes abuse that occurs; helps family members obtain good care for loved ones; go to website's "Quick Links/Main Hospice Topics" page for practical advice about obtaining good care in hospice
+Supports original goals of hospice movement; exposes abuse that occurs; helps family members obtain good care for loved ones

 Human Life Review

-Quarterly journal with in-depth research and commentary on euthanasia, assisted suicide, eugenics, and more; see website to request free trial issue; makes a great addition to college and university libraries
+Quarterly journal with in-depth research and commentary on euthanasia, assisted suicide, eugenics, and more; see website to request free trial issue; ideal for college and university libraries

 Champions inclusion of people with disabilities in parish life and in society; opposes suicide and euthanasia; resources include printed material and webinar DVDs